Backendless/ui-builder-library/components/bl-spoiler/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/bzdgCqasK3qnKXQ6z8YI).

 ## Properties

 | Property                           | Type                                                                                                | Default value         | Logic | Data Binding | UI Setting | Description                                           |